Built-in Tools

 Ready-to-use tools for common tasks like search, file operations, and user interaction

-ADK-TS provides a collection of pre-built tools that handle common agent tasks.
-These tools are tested, optimized, and ready to use without custom development.
-Simply import the tool you need and add it to your agent's tools list.
+ADK-TS provides a comprehensive collection of pre-built tools that handle common agent tasks.
+These tools are production-ready, thoroughly tested, and optimized for reliability.
+Simply import the tool you need and add it to your agent's configuration—no custom development required.

 Quick Start